Laquipampa

 About Laquipampa

-Laquipampa Wildlife Refuge is a protected area located in the western Andean foothills of Lambayeque Region in northwestern Peru, covering approximately 8,328 hectares of dry forest, montane scrubland, and rocky canyon ecosystems.
-The refuge was established primarily to protect the critically endangered white-winged guan (Penelope albipennis), a large cracid bird that was believed extinct for nearly a century before its rediscovery in 1977 in the dry forests of this region.
-Laquipampa encompasses the rugged canyon of the Río La Leche and its tributaries, with elevations ranging from approximately 200 to 2,600 meters above sea level.
-The dramatic elevational gradient creates a compressed succession of ecological zones from arid Tumbesian dry forest through premontane scrub to humid montane forest.
+Laquipampa Wildlife Refuge is a protected area located in the western Andean foothills of Lambayeque Region in northwestern Peru, covering approximately 8,329 hectares of dry forest, montane scrubland, and rocky canyon ecosystems.
+[1] The refuge was established as a Reserved Zone in 1982 and formally designated a Wildlife Refuge on July 7, 2006, making it the first wildlife refuge in Peru.
+[2] It was created primarily to protect the critically endangered white-winged guan (Penelope albipennis), a large cracid bird that was believed extinct for nearly a century before its rediscovery in 1977 in the dry forests of this region.
+Laquipampa encompasses the rugged canyon of the Río La Leche and its tributaries, with elevations ranging from approximately 400 to 2,600 meters above sea level.
+[2] The dramatic elevational gradient creates a compressed succession of ecological zones from arid Tumbesian dry forest through premontane scrub to humid montane forest.
 The refuge represents a critical fragment of the Tumbesian region, identified as one of the world's most important biodiversity hotspots by Conservation International.

 Wildlife Ecosystems

-Laquipampa is defined by its role as the primary conservation stronghold for the white-winged guan, of which only an estimated 250 to 350 individuals survive in the wild, almost entirely within this refuge and adjacent areas.
-This turkey-sized bird inhabits the dry forest and ravine edges, feeding on fruits, seeds, and leaves.
+Laquipampa is defined by its role as the primary conservation stronghold for the white-winged guan (Penelope albipennis), a critically endangered species endemic to Peru that was considered extinct for nearly a century before its rediscovery in 1977.
+Only a small number of individuals survive in the wild at this refuge, with this population constituting one of the few remaining wild occurrences of the species.
+[1] This turkey-sized bird inhabits the dry forest and ravine edges, feeding on fruits, seeds, and leaves.
 The spectacled bear, South America's only bear species, descends from the higher elevations into the refuge's canyon systems to feed on columnar cacti and bromeliads.
 Other mammals include puma, pampas cat, northern tamandua, and white-tailed deer.
 The avifauna is rich, with over 150 species including Tumbes tyrants, Peruvian plantcutters, and various hummingbirds endemic to the Tumbesian region.
-Reptiles include species of whiptail lizards and boas adapted to the arid conditions.
-The Andean condor is occasionally observed soaring over the higher canyon walls.
-The intermittent streams support freshwater crabs and a limited fish fauna adapted to the seasonally dry conditions.
+[2] The Andean condor is occasionally observed soaring over the higher canyon walls.

 Flora Ecosystems